Bodrum Peninsula and the Turquoise Coast

-The ever-present element that never fails to draw attention is the sea.
+On the Bodrum Peninsula and the Turquoise Coast in Turkey, the ever-present element that never fails to draw attention is the sea.
 A million shades of blue, each more striking than the next, islands dotted on the near and far horizon, Greece just a short hop away – there is a reason this area is called the Turquoise Coast.

 Follow a road that hugs the coast of the Aegean Sea and, as you would expect, you’ll have the opportunity to discover deserted beaches, crystal-clear coves and tiny marinas.

 The Bodrum Peninsula is home to small villages such as Gündoğan, with its over-water deck lounges and restaurants, super-quiet hamlets like Gümüşlük and other rural enclaves.
 Then, there’s the most sophisticated spot on the coast – Yalikavak.
 With its high-end shopping, upscale marina, busy boardwalk and any number of luxurious services – Yalikavak is the perfect playground for those staying at luxurious homes and high-end international resorts.

 You’ll find the entire area is very laid-back and casual and the locals are extremely friendly.
 All in all, it offers much to many whilst giving a glimpse into the coastal life of the southwestern region of the Republic of Turkey.

 Bodrum is a seaside village that has grown into a cosmopolitan town over the last few decades.
 Despite its rapid growth, the town has maintained its charm and laid-back vibe.
 The centre of Bodrum is principally one main street lined with boutiques and small shops – some of which are remarkably good – offering everything from designer knock-off handbags to hand-made jewelry with precious stones to chic beachwear and international clothing brands.